mrazomej/phd/docs/src/chapter_05/section_06_maxent.md

 This section will explain the principles behind this method and show the implementation for our particular case study.

-### The MaxEnt principle
+### The MaxEnt Principle

-The principle of maximum entropy (MaxEnt), first proposed by E. T. Jaynes in 1957, tackles the question of given limited information what is the least biased inference one can make about a particular probability distribution [@Jaynes1957].
+The principle of maximum entropy (MaxEnt), first proposed by E. T. Jaynes in 1957, tackles the question of, given limited information, what is the least biased inference one can make about a particular probability distribution [@Jaynes1957].
 In particular, Jaynes used this principle to show the correspondence between statistical mechanics and information theory, demonstrating, for example, that the Boltzmann distribution is the probability distribution that maximizes Shannon's entropy subject to a constraint that the average energy of the system is fixed.

-To illustrate the principle let us focus on a univariate distribution $P_X(x)$.
+To illustrate the principle, let us focus on a univariate distribution $P_X(x)$.
 The $n^{\text{th}}$ moment of the distribution for a discrete set of possible values of $x$ is given by
 $$